mvysny/vaadin-kotlin-pwa/README.md

 * validation in forms
 * a web page masquerading as a native app

+### Live Demo

+The app [runs live on Heroku](https://vaadin-kotlin-pwa.herokuapp.com/).
+Try it out with your mobile phone: since the app is a PWA, the browser on your phone will allow you to add the link to the app to your home screen.
+When you launch the app from the home screen launcher, a full-screen browser is launched which resembles an actual Android app.

 ## What's a PWA

 Progressive Web App is a web page that the mobile phone browser can download and it can then work offline, to a certain degree.